Madhav4487/Predictive-modeling-for-early-heart-disease-detection/README.md

 ## Main
 The main file that should be executed is the [Machine_learning.ipynb](https://github.com/Madhav4487/Predictive-modeling-for-early-heart-disease-detection/blob/main/Machine_learning_project.ipynb) file.
 This file format was chosen so that the code could be executed in subsections in a collaborative environment.
 ## Dataset
-The dataset that was used to trained the model is the []() dataset.
-This dataset contains 1024 samples, each having 14 features that deal with diagnosing heart disease:
+The dataset that was used to trained the model is the [heart.csv](https://github.com/Madhav4487/Predictive-modeling-for-early-heart-disease-detection/blob/main/heart.csv) dataset.
+This dataset contains 1024 samples, each having 13 features and 1 target feature (if the person has heart disease or not) that deal with diagnosing heart disease:
 1. Age
 2. Sex
 3. Chest Pain